Shares swoon as Beijing ramps up war of words

 The chillier trade winds helped Treasuries, with the 10-year yield down at 2.38% after a second strong week running for bond markets.

+Germany’s Bund yields also fell back towards 2-1/2 year lows.
+French and Spanish yields were set for their biggest weekly drop in two months too.

+“Bond markets in general, especially (German) Bunds, are telling us they don’t see many good things going on in the next one-two years,” said Neil Dwane portfolio manager and global strategist at Allianz Global Investors.

-The dollar lost a little of its shine against the safe-haven yen to stand at 109.64 from a top of 110.03.
-Against a basket of currencies, it was a shade softer at 96.824.
+The dollar lost a little of its shine against the safe-haven yen to stand at 109.60 from a top of 110.03.
+Against a basket of currencies, it was a shade firmer at 96.941.

 Sterling was one of the worst performers as Britain’s Prime Minister Theresa May battled to keep her Brexit deal, and her premiership, intact amid growing fears of a disorderly departure from the European Union.